 The question with them is: what comes to mind if you don’t recognize anything immediately?

-My answer is: your own memory.
+My answer is: your personal memory.

 And: it works automatically, involuntarily.
 So with these pictures you can get access on things you thought you forgot.